dipankardas011/dipankardas-portfolio/content/diary/Sep24.md

 description = "Let's talk about my September 2024"
 +++

+# Date 2024-09-26 2024-09-27
+* reading more about terraform dynamic block and nested for_each
+* python frappe framework work in dayjob
+* ksctl calls with people on their challenges and how they are using it
+* bsf community internal developement

 # Date 2024-09-25
 * learning about positional and keyword arguments in python
 * wordpress caching and performance optimization (page cache, object cache, opcode cache)